embed-coder/sensor-fusion/README.md

 ## 🧐 About <a name = "about"></a>

 SensorFusion collects and controls data from various types of sensors.
 It allows users to receive data from sensors and send commands to control them.
-SensorFusion also provides a platform to store data received from sensors into databases and forward them to the cloud.
+SensorFusion also provides a platform to store data received from sensors in databases and forward them to the cloud.
 With SensorFusion, users can easily integrate and manage different types of sensors in their projects.

-Sensor Fusion config every sensor independently, enable/disable without impact to other sensors' operation.
+Sensor Fusion config every sensor independently, enabling/disabling without impact to other sensors' operation.

-Data will be store into database and optional to a CSV file with configurable path and frequency.
+Data will be stored in the database and optional to a CSV file with configurable path and frequency.

 ## 🏁 Getting Started <a name = "getting_started"></a>